Frequently Asked Questions

 WHO IS THE MAGIC LINK HANDWRITING PROGRAMME FOR?

-The Magic Link Handwriting Programme is designed for 6-year-olds, or children in school year 2, 3, 4, 5, 6 and upwards (ie for primary and secondary school).
-It can also be used with adults.
-It is for everyone who wants to learn to learn neat, fluent joined-up cursive handwriting.
+(ii) The cursive (joined-up) course is designed for 6-18 + old, in school year 2, 3, 4, 5, 6 and upwards.
+It is perfect for primary and secondary school pupils as well as adults.
+It has been created for everyone who wants to learn to learn neat, fluent, joined-up cursive handwriting.
 This programme includes capital letters, punctuation and number formation.
 No prior knowledge of joined-up writing is needed.

 WHAT AGE IS THE MAGIC LINK PROGRAMME FOR?

-This programme is recommended age 6 years old and upwards.
-It can be used for primary school children, secondary school children as well as adults.
+(ii) The CURSIVE (Joined-up) programme is recommended age 6 to18-year olds.
+It can be used for primary and secondary school children as well as adults.

 IS THIS PROGRAMME APPROPRIATE FOR HOME-SCHOOLING?

 Absolutely!
-This programme is perfect match for the home-schooled child.
+This programme is perfect for the home-schooled child.
 It does not require any training classes.
-Simply write in the workbooks and follow the instructions on the video.
+Simply write in the workbooks or printable worksheets and follow the instructions on the video.
+See blog article.

-DOES THIS PROGRAMME WORK FOR CHILDREN WITH SPECIAL NEEDS?
+DOES THIS PROGRAMME WORK FOR CHILDREN WITH SPECIAL NEEDS OR DYSGRAPHIA?

-Yes.
-This programme is made for any child who wants to have fun and learn to write by following a simple, systematic, logical method.
-Parents and teachers of children with special needs have been amazed seeing such remarkable results; often spelling begins to suddenly improve for the first time!
+Yes -this programme is made for any child who wants to have fun and learn to write by following a simple, systematic, logical method.
+Parents and teachers of children with special needs and dysgraphia have been amazed seeing such remarkable results and spelling begins to suddenly improve for the first time!

 WHAT IF MY CHILD IS ON THE AUTISTIC SPECTRUM?

-The Magic Link handwriting programme particularly appeals to children who suffer from Asperger’s syndrome or who diagnosed with high- functioning autism.
-They respond particularly well to the logic of this programme and the repetition.
+The Magic Link handwriting programme particularly appeals to children who suffer from Asperger’s syndrome or who are diagnosed with high-functioning autism.
+They respond particularly well to the logic of this programme and the repetition and have achieved fantastic results.
 These children often become more and more self-motivated as their handwriting continues to improve throughout each step of the programme.

 WHAT IF MY CHILD’S GRIP ON A PENCIL IS TOO WEAK TO WRITE?

 There are many reasons for a weak grip on a pencil or pen.
 An occupational therapist or physiotherapist may provide exercises for gross and fine motor skills but sadly, not many occupational therapists work directly on handwriting.
 Most children find following the 30 video steps extremely motivating as the process of handwriting is broken down into small steps, which makes the learning process as easy as possible.
 The #1 goal is for pupils to feel confident and motivated.
-Children may require assistance multiple times before they get “the hang of it”, and that is OK!
-Teach at their pace, and make it enjoyable!
-Remember to practise what they have learnt for homework.
+Children may require assistance multiple times before they get “the hang of it”, and that is fine.
+We teach at their pace, with simple repetition.
+Home practice is essential.

 HOW IS THE MAGIC LINK HANDWRITING PROGRAMME STRUCTURED?

-This programme has been compiled to work through each vowel and vowel combination.
-Before writing can begin, the technique of how to hold a pencil or pencil is explained.
-(See step one.)
+The 30- step cursive programme has been compiled to work through each vowel and vowel combination using a highly-structured method.
+Before writing can begin, the technique of how to hold a pencil or pencil is explained. (step one.)
 Each vowel worksheet is colour coded.
 Music and ‘top tips’ are included to ensure that learning to write can be a fun and enjoyable experience.
 Capital letters, punctuation and numbers are also taught in this programme.
 After every step on the online version, there is a colourful, cartoon animation to motivate younger children and to provide fun and humour.
 A ‘Certificate of Achievement’ is provided as a reward at the end of the programme.

 HOW IMPORTANT IS IT TO FOLLOW THE PROGRAMME INSTRUCTIONS?

-It is very important that the instructions are followed carefully and precisely.
+It is crucial that instructions are followed carefully and precisely.
 In order to help a pupil learn without frustration, parents, teachers, and therapists should treat this handwriting programme as a learning tool and move at the child’s pace.
-Writing out the ‘silly sentences’ should be encouraged for homework so that each step can be reinforced and consolidated.
+Copying out the ‘silly sentences’ should be encouraged for homework so each step can be reinforced and consolidated.

 MY CHILD IS STRUGGLING.
 CAN THE MAGIC LINK HANDWRITING PROGRAMME HELP?

-Some children do not enjoy writing because of early failures, while other children struggle to retain the many skills and concepts needed to have neat, fluent handwriting.
-Following the 30 clear video steps on the computer is a great way for children and adults to build skills.
+Definitely!
+Some children do not enjoy writing because of early failures and lack of confidence, while other children struggle to retain the many skills and concepts needed to have neat, fluent handwriting.
+Following the 30 clear video steps on the computer is a great way for children to build skills.
 They can progress at their own rate and if they struggle, lessons can be repeated as many times as they want.
-The programme has been successful with pupils with learning difficulties, autistic spectrum disorder, students who are hypermobile and many other people struggling with their handwriting.
-For children with handwriting difficulties, repetition is one of the keys to success and the Magic Link handwriting programme has silly sentences for children and adults to write and repeat at the end of each step.
+For children with handwriting difficulties, repetition is one of the keys to success and the Magic Link programme has ‘silly sentences’ to copy and repeat at the end of each step.

 HOW WILL I KNOW THAT MY CHILD IS MAKING PROGRESS?